YahyaJaber/docs/_content/gateways/cisco/setup.md

 You'll notice that the user shell is quite different from Unix-based shells.
 This shell is called **standalone mode**, and is meant for a basic usage of the gateway.
 In many cases, the standalone mode shell won't let you input unexpected characters and entries.
 In any shell, you can use the `?` command to show the list of available commands.

 First, type `root` to login as the privileged user, and enter `enable` to turn on privileged commands.
 To verify that privileged commands are enabled, check that the prompt is `Gateway#` and not `Gateway>`.

+Note: When purchasing a new IXM gateway, make sure to order it as a standalone unit, otherwise you will have to purchase an IR809 router to convert the IXM to standalone, there is no other way to do it. to convert the IXM to a standalone using the IR809 router you will have to connect the IXM as a vitrual interface "VLPWA" on the router and then access it to conver it. please refer to the following configuration guide on how to access the IXM as a virtual interface https://www.cisco.com/c/en/us/td/docs/routers/access/800/829/software/configuration/guide/b_IR800config/b_vlpwa.html

 #### Update